olibartfast/object-detection-inference/README.md

 ### Object Detection Inference
-* Inference for object detection from an IP camera or video stream, with support for multiple switchable frameworks to manage the inference process, and optional GStreamer integration for video capture.
+* Inference for object detection from a video or image input source, with support for multiple switchable frameworks to manage the inference process, and optional GStreamer integration for video capture.
 ## Dependencies (In parentheses, version used in this project)
 ## Required
 * CMake (3.22.1)